All field notes

 11 min

 An inbound-only business sounds like a luxury until you do the math on outbound.
-The cost of chasing strangers — in cash, in attention, in founder morale — is the single largest tax most companies pay, and almost nobody puts it on the P&L.
+The cost of chasing strangers — in cash, in attention, in expert morale — is the single largest tax most companies pay, and almost nobody puts it on the P&L.

 Building the alternative is slow.
 The first year of serious publishing feels like shouting into an empty room.
 The second year produces a trickle of inbound that is hard to attribute.
-Most founders quit somewhere in month eighteen, convinced the experiment has failed.
+Most experts quit somewhere in month eighteen, convinced the experiment has failed.

 The ones who hold the line discover something close to a phase change.
 Around year three, the archive crosses a threshold of size and specificity, and inbound stops being a trickle.
 Calls arrive pre-qualified.
 Pricing conversations get easier.
 Outbound becomes optional.